Product » Xeams » Installation scenarios

 Message flow before installation

-- Users connect to your primary server and fetch there email using either POP3, IMAP or HTTP protocols
+- Users connect to your primary server and fetch their email using either POP3, IMAP or HTTP protocols

 - Users send their out-bound messages using SMTP to your primary server, which then sends the message out on the Internet.